ig3/anki-limitnew/README.md

 ## Change Log

+### 28 May 2021

+Possibly fix a bug during load.
+Anki sometimes calls the reviewer_did_answer_card hook before the collection has loaded (i.e. before calling the collection_did_load hook.
+In this case, the add-on is not initialized and per-deck configuration is not yet available.
+In this case, return without doing anything if reviewer_did_answer_card hook is called.

 ### 22 May 2021

 Fix a bug in previous release that reduced new cards to 0 in many cases.